manavjeetiitk22/Giva/README.md

 - cd into frontend folder
 - run `npm i` to install dependencies
-- run `node start` to start the backend server
+- run `npm start` to start the backend server